Rajat Patidar: Franchise career

-In February 2021, Patidar was bought by Royal Challengers Bangalore in the IPL auction ahead of the 2021 Indian Premier League.
-He managed to score only 71 runs in the four games he played and was subsequently released.
+In February 2021, Patidar was purchased by Royal Challengers Bangalore in the IPL auction ahead of the 2021 Indian Premier League.
+He scored 71 runs in four matches during the season and was subsequently released by the franchise.

 Patidar went unsold in the 2022 IPL auction but was later signed by Royal Challengers Bangalore as a mid-season replacement.
-On 25 May 2022, in the Eliminator match in the 2022 Indian Premier League, he scored a match winning 112 not out against Lucknow Super Giants.
-This proved to be a record-breaking innings for Patidar, as he became the first uncapped player to score a century in the playoff stage of the Indian Premier League.
-This was also the joint-fastest century (49 balls) by a player in the playoff stage.
-Patidar ended the 2022 season with 333 runs scored in eight matches at an average of 55.50.
+On 25 May 2022, he scored an unbeaten 112 runs against Lucknow Super Giants in the Eliminator of the 2022 Indian Premier League, helping Royal Challengers Bangalore secure victory.
+The innings was notable for making him the first uncapped player to score a century in an IPL playoff match.
+His 49-ball century was also the joint-fastest century recorded in the playoff stage of the tournament.
+He finished the season with 333 runs in eight matches at an average of 55.50.

-Ahead of the 2023 Indian Premier League he was retained by Royal Challengers Bangalore, but missed the IPL 2023 due to Achilles Heel injury.
+Patidar was retained by Royal Challengers Bangalore ahead of the 2023 Indian Premier League, but missed the entire season owing to an Achilles tendon injury.

-In 2024 Indian Premier League he scored 395 runs in 13 innings at an average of 30.38 and at a strike rate of 177.13 which included 5 half-centuries.
+In the 2024 Indian Premier League, Patidar scored 395 runs in 13 innings at an average of 30.38 and a strike rate of 177.13, including five half-centuries.

-When Patidar was retained by Royal Challengers Bangalore ahead of the 2025 Indian Premier League some analysts opined that he was in the race for the franchise's captaincy, especially with skipper Faf du Plessis not retained.
-With Virat Kohli opting to continue just as a player Patidar was appointed the new RCB captain for IPL 2025.
-Under his captaincy, RCB clinched IPL trophy for the first time.
+Ahead of the 2025 Indian Premier League, Patidar was retained by Royal Challengers Bangalore.
+Following the release of former captain Faf du Plessis, he emerged as a leading candidate for the franchise's captaincy.
+After Virat Kohli chose to continue solely as a player, Patidar was appointed captain of the franchise for the 2025 season.
+Under his leadership, Royal Challengers Bangalore won their maiden IPL title in 2025.

+Patidar continued as captain in the 2026 Indian Premier League, leading Royal Challengers Bangalore to a second consecutive IPL title.
+With the victory, he became just the third captain in IPL history (after MS Dhoni and Rohit Sharma) to win the championship in successive seasons.
+He also had his best individual season to date, scoring 501 runs across 16 matches at a strike rate of 192.36.
+This included an unbeaten 93* off 33 balls in the Qualifier 1 against the Gujarat Titans.